kapunga/config-talk/slides/slides.md

 }
 ```

-Note: Mention that simple cases like AnyVal are usually all written by library authors when you come on them.
+Note: Mention that simple cases like AnyVal are usually all written by library authors when you come on them,
+as well as any typeclasses, like you may have seen in Katrix's talk.

 ---